-Pest description and damage The cottony camellia scale are flat brownish or yellowish sucking insects.
-Females create a distinctive oblong cottony egg sac.
-On hatching, the pale yellow crawlers (young scale) feed on the undersides of leaves and along veins.
+Pest description and damage The most visible stage of the cottony camellia scale is the adult female that resembles a flat 0.125-inch diameter scale often found on the underside of a leaf.
+Emerging from beneath the adult female is an oblong cottony white egg mass that can be up to twice the length of the adult scale.
+The cottony camellia scale (sometimes called taxus scale) crawlers are flat brownish or yellowish sucking insects.
 Foliage with scale infestations may turn yellowish or pale in color.
-Due to copious honeydew, leaves below become covered with a crust of black sooty mold.
+Due to copious honeydew, leaves below are covered with a crust of black sooty mold.
 It is possible to have low numbers of this insect for years without an outbreak.

 For biology, life history, monitoring and management